-That’s okay, girl.
+That’s okay.
 I didn’t either.
 I’ve been blogging for almost 2 years now, and I’m sometimes still thrown for a loop when it comes to social media.
 It’s always changing, but that doesn’t mean you can’t be in on the good stuff, too.
-Pinterest is for errybody.
+Pinterest is for everybody.

 Just like you, I was pinning anything and everything that I liked, at random, all willy-nilly.
 Sometimes I would pin 50 times in one day.
 Other times, a whole week would go by without me pinning anything at all.

 Recipes, fitness tips, items I want in my dream wardrobe (a girl can wish!)…and occasionally helpful blogging posts.

 I didn’t have any structure to how I was going about my pinning.
 No “strategy”.
 I definitely wasn’t about a strategy.
 I didn’t even know having a Pinterest strategy was a thing, and as a result, I had next to no traffic coming to my blog.
 Before I changed up my Pinterest strategy, I was stuck at around 100 page views per day, which is part of the reason why I was able to triple the amount of traffic to my blog so quickly.
 If this sounds like you, you’re not alone.

 I spoke to a rep from Tailwind and was interested in gaining some perspective—what are the “typical” results most bloggers could expect using their platform in conjunction with Pinterest?

 As of right now, there’s really no way for them to track an accurate average increase in website traffic with their users.
 The results each individual will have will also differ depending on the type of niche that person is in, the quality of the pins they’re pinning, and the quality of the content that’s on their website.